Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 2/5
+### Informed Clues: 5/5
-**Fair - Below expectations**
+**Excellent - Outstanding**

-The clues are very specific and clearly point to the correct answer, using distinct details like 'largest land animals', 'infrasound', and 'shape of their ears is a key differentiator'.
-However, clues 3 and 9 explicitly use 'Africa' and 'within Africa', which are variations of 'African' from the answer 'African Elephant'.
-This directly violates the criterion 'without using any words (or their variations) from the answer itself', making the answer too obvious and failing a core rule for challenging clues.
+Clues are specific and varied, covering physical attributes, behavior, habitat, and conservation status without using forbidden words.
+They clearly point to the African Elephant.

 ✅ Strengths:
 - Generally specific and relate to correct answer